hughbien/notebook/introductory_statistics_with_r.md

     > plot(height, weight)
     > plot(height, weight, pch=2)

-A peron's expected BMI should be about 22.5 where `BMI = weight/height^2`.
+A person's expected BMI should be about 22.5 where `BMI = weight/height^2`.
 The `lines` function will add a line to the current plot.
 The first argument is a vector of x coordinates, the second is a vector of y coordinates.